MicrosoftDocs/memdocs/memdocs/intune/configuration/administrative-templates-import-custom.md

 - New settings can be added to an existing namespace if the new settings are added as a new file with the already uploaded setting removed from the file.

   **QUESTION**: This sentence is confusing.
 I assume the namespace is in the ADMX file.
 Would this namespace also exist in a different ADMX file?
 If yes, how is that a "different" ADMX file?
 I assume the ADMX would fail to import as it would already exist.
 What about renaming the admx file (from filename1.admx to filename2.admx)?
 I suggest we have a call about this bullet.
+We can't keep in the article as-is.

 ## Download the ADMX templates